line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 #### DTO projection

-Specifying a DTO class and passing parameters of the constructor to `selectNew()` allows you to build a DTO projection.
+Specify a DTO class and pass parameters of the constructor to `selectNew()` to build a DTO projection.

 ```kotlin
 data class Row(